NicolasLagaillardie/mpst_rust_github/artifact.md

 run the `Scribble` API for `Rust` on the `Adder` protocol written with `Scribble`.
 This command outputs the file `adder_generated.rs` at the root of the `scribble-java` directory.
-Then it moves the file `adder_generated.rs` from the `scribble-java` folder to the `examples` subfolder of the `mpst_rust_github` folder containing `multicrusty` and auto-format the file with `cargo fmt`.
+Then it moves the file `adder_generated.rs` from the `scribble-java` folder to the `examples` subfolder of the `mpst_rust_github` folder containing `anon` and auto-format the file with `cargo fmt`.

-Now, you can open the `examples/adder_generated.rs` file using your preferred editor program before testing the protocol directly with `multicrusty`.
+Now, you can open the `examples/adder_generated.rs` file using your preferred editor program before testing the protocol directly with `anon`.

-➡️ &nbsp; From this point, we assume that you will remain in the `multicrusty` repository (the mpst_rust_github folder).
+➡️ &nbsp; From this point, we assume that you will remain in the `anon` repository (the mpst_rust_github folder).

 <!-- Optional: You can check that the generated types are the same as the one provided in
 the [adder](examples/adder.rs) file in the [examples/](examples/) folder, up to line 73. -->

 2️⃣ &nbsp; Compile the Rust types

 ```bash